iammrbt/iammrbt.github.io/README.md

 ## About Me

-My name is Brandon Taylor, though many in the tech community know me as "Mr. BT."
-I'm an Application Support Manager based in Chesapeake, VA, with a proven track record in delivering exceptional IT Service Management (ITSM) and automation solutions.
+My name is Brandon, though many in the tech community know me as "Mr. BT."
+I'm a Support Engineer based in southern Virginia, with a proven track record in delivering exceptional IT Service Management (ITSM) and automation solutions.
 I thrive on optimizing business processes, empowering support teams, and implementing ITIL best practices to drive operational excellence.

 Through my GitHub handle [iammrbt](https://github.com/iammrbt), I share automation scripts and support resources that highlight my passion for bridging technology and business needs.